- One of the best known companies in the italian coin-op scene,

 - All the work of construction and distribution, however, was carried out at another site located in Bari.
 Bari was the second city of Italy to have a university degree in informatic sciences, in 1970, after Pisa (1969) and before Salerno (1973), Udine (1979) and Milan (1980).

-- Some games have been created in collaboration with the Seletron, an unknown manufacturer.
+- Two games have been created in collaboration with Seletron.

 - In 1984, Olympia started managing a games room, called "Astragames", in Milan.